awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 + Understand the workflow
 + Create an IAM role that is used to execute Lambda functions
 + Create a workflow by using AWS Step functions
-+ Create an IntelliJ project named LambdaFunctions
++ Create an IntelliJ project
 + Add the POM dependencies to your project
-+ Create Lambda functions by using the Lambda API in the AWS SDK for Java
++ Create Lambda functions by using the Lambda Java runtime API
 + Package the project that contains Lambda functions
 + Deploy Lambda functions
 + Add Lambda functions to workflows